Agnieszka Holland: Early life and education

 Holland witnessed the Prague Spring of 1968 while in Czechoslovakia, and was arrested for her support of the dissident movement for the government reforms and political liberalization.
 She describes her time in Prague as her "introduction to politics, violence, beauty, art, marriage, film and other arts...everything that happened to [her] after was based on this Czechoslovak experience".
 During her imprisonment she spent time in a cell between two inmates who had fallen in love.
 It became her job to pass erotic notes and messages between them.
 Holland herself said that "it was like phone sex and I was the cable".
 During her time in Prague and in prison, she realized "she'd rather be an artist than an agitator".
 Holland graduated from FAMU in 1971.
 She returned to Poland, and wrote her first screenplay.
 Though it was censored and prevented from being developed, it attracted the attention of Andrzej Wajda, who became her mentor.
 Her daughter with Adamik, Kasia (born 28 December 1972), is also a director.

 The events and confusing identities that made up her childhood resulted in Holland being known to have a significant struggle with identity, which manifests itself in many of her most famous films, specifically those related to Polish-Jewish interactions during the Holocaust.
 According to Holland, the tense relationship between ethnic Jews and Poles is still an ongoing issue.
 She claims that "Jews from Poland are still hostile to the Polish...There are things in Catholicism and Polish nationalism which are deeply anti-Semitic".
-Her film Europa, Europa brought her success and recognition in Hollywood, but she has always and still faces trouble in her career and life due to her past.
+Her film Europa, Europa brought her success and recognition in Hollywood, but she has always faced trouble in her career and life due to her past.
 Holland's "mixed Polish Catholic and Jewish ancestry...places her at the hub of this century's violence".
 These conflicts and hardships have been the inspiration for films such as Europa, Europa and In Darkness.